 - There are an estimated 90,000 emergency room visits related to food allergies every year in the United States.

-- Every two minutes there is a visit to the emergency room due to a food allergy-induced anaphylactic reaction.
+- Every three minutes there is a visit to the emergency room due to a food allergy-induced anaphylactic reaction.

 The Financial Impact

 A national study published in JAMA Pediatrics shows that caring for children with food allergies costs families in the U.S. an estimated $24.8 billion ($4,184 per year per child) each year.
 Direct medical costs – those expenses that consist of doctor’s visits, emergency department visits, and hospitalizations – account for an estimated $4.3 billion alone.
 In addition, having a child with food allergy increases the yearly cost of raising a child by about 30 percent.